noelkei/irwa-finalproject/README.md

 All required features from Part 4 are implemented:

-UI
+Complete user interface

-retrieval algorithms
+Retrieval algorithms

-improved RAG + baseline RAG
+Improved RAG + baseline RAG

-full analytics (session, request, click, dwell)
+Full analytics (session, request, clicks, dwell time)

-dashboard with charts
+Dashboard with charts

-The teacher only needs:
+To run the project, the evaluator only needs to:

-Place dataset in data/
+Place the dataset in the data/ folder

-Add personal .env with their GROQ API key
+Add their personal .env with the GROQ API key

 Everything works out of the box.